pmb59/fCCAC_bioRxiv/README.md

 - <a href="http://cran.r-project.org/web/packages/RColorBrewer/index.html"> R package RColorBrewer </a>
 - <a href="http://cran.r-project.org/web/packages/gplots/index.html"> R package ggplots </a>

-A manuscript in preparation.
+A manuscript is in preparation.
 Detailed methodology and examples can be found in the Suppl.
-Information of the publication.
+Information.

 Madrigal, P. <a href="http://github.com/pmb59/fCCAC"> fCCAC: functional canonical correlation analysis to evaluate covariance between nucleic acid sequencing datasets.</a>